Abhishek-77/Academic-Participation-And-Student-engagement-Portal/README.md

 4. Total Counts Of Students:

 ![Image](https://github.com/user-attachments/assets/e2f799b6-71ea-4619-85c6-bbaf4ad16f26)

    Total Counts Of Students: : 10,000

 5. Average Age Of The Students:

    Average age of students come out to be 23, which means students are enrolling alomost a year after completing their graduation.

 6. Enrollment Trends Analysis:

    Enrollment is maximum in month of January(874) and minimun in month of November(782).
    We see female enrolling maximum in month of January(404) and minimun in month of November(340).
    For Male maximum enrollment is in March(400) and lowest for Apr(349).

 7. Male And Female:

-   Totall enrollment for female is 4549 an dfor male it is 4451.While 1000 students chose not to disclose their gender.
+   Totall enrollment for female is 4549 and for male it is 4451.While 1000 students chose not to disclose their gender.

 # Data Visualisaion: